BasThomas/basthomas.github.io/_posts/2017-11-16-switches-and-cases.md

 }
 ```

 It was a piece of code that was really hard to parse for me.
-It also could be refactored to be exhaustive, adding some safety, but that less of a concern.
+It also could be refactored to be exhaustive, adding some safety, but that was less of a concern as opposed to readability.

 I came up with [the following](https://gist.github.com/BasThomas/d9f535ac48e72c215048a95c712ded07):